What is ferumoxytol?

 Tell your doctor if you are pregnant or plan to become pregnant.
 It is not known if ferumoxytol will harm an unborn baby, but ferumoxytol may cause severe reactions in the mother that could affect the baby's heartbeat.

 Having iron deficiency anemia during pregnancy may increase the risk of premature birth or low birth weight.
 The benefit of treating this condition with ferumoxytol may outweigh any risks to the baby.

 Ask a doctor if it is safe to breastfeed while using this medicine.

 How is ferumoxytol given?

-You will be watched closely for at least 30 minutes after receiving ferumoxytol, to make sure you do not have an allergic reaction to the medicine.
+You will be watched for at least 30 minutes to make sure you do not have an allergic reaction.

-Ferumoxytol is usually given as a single injection followed by a second injection 3 to 8 days later.
+Ferumoxytol is usually given in 2 doses, 3 to 8 days apart.

-Ferumoxytol can cause unusual results with magnetic resonance imaging (MRI) tests for up to 3 months after you receive this medication.
-After you receive a ferumoxytol injection, you should wait at least 4 weeks before having an MRI.
+Ferumoxytol can affect the results of an MRI (magnetic resonance imaging) for up to 3 months after you receive this medicine.
 Tell any doctor who treats you that you have received a ferumoxytol injection.